PDF version of this CV

 Although the choice between colleges can be thought of as being made collectively by a family, models of educational choice almost universally portray the decision as made by the student alone.
 Using a novel experimental method for identifying collective decision functions, I find that students have more influence than parents over the decision, but not exclusive control.
 Students care more than parents about classroom experience and future earnings.
 Ignoring the dual-agent nature of the decision can weaken predictions and lead to poorly-targeted policy designs.

 Huntington-Klein, Nick, and Elizabeth Ackert.
 2018.
-“The Long Road to Equality : A Meta - Regression Analysis of Changes in the Black Test Score Gap over Time”.
-Social Science Quarterly 99 (3): 1119–33.
+“The Long Road to Equality: A Meta-Regression Analysis of Changes in the Black Test Score Gap Over Time.”
+Social Science Quarterly 99 (3): 1119-33.
 Link.
-Working Paper PDF.
-Online Appendices.

 This study performs a meta-regression analysis of over 1,100 regressions in 165 studies to examine the relationship between African American racial status and student achievement scores in K-12 education from 1979 to 2010.
 The study examines time trends in the black test score gap and estimates the extent to which controls for confounding variables including socioeconomic status and schooling characteristics attenuate the size of the gap.
 Across the samples in the study, the absolute relationship between Black status and achievement decreased during the 1980s and early 1990s, but has been stagnant since the late 1990s.
 We estimate that socioeconomic status alone explains more than half of the gap, and this influence does not vary significantly over the time period of interest.
 Controlling for differences in school characteristics only reduces the gap slightly, but school-level factors explain an increasing proportion of the gap over time.